 This is one of the easiest yeast bread recipes I make.
-We like to use the stand mixer to mix and knead yeast dough, don’t worry if you don’t have one.
+We like to use the stand mixer to mix and knead yeast dough, but don’t worry if you don’t have one.
 You can knead the dough by hand.
 Or if you’re lucky and have a bread machine, knead the dough using the “dough” setting.
 That is the easiest yet!

 Here are a few hints:

 Be sure that your water isn’t too hot when you add the yeast.
 It should be around 110-115 degrees Fahrenheit.

-- These rolls rise twice, so be sure to plan ahead for that.
+These rolls rise twice, so be sure to plan ahead for that.

 We normally use granulated sugar in this recipe, but we’ve also used coconut sugar and honey.
 Choose whichever you’d like.

 Use eggs that are at room temperature so it doesn’t affect the yeast.

-- Add the flour slowly!
+Add the flour slowly!
 The exact amount you need will depend on everything from the sourdough starter to the temperature/humidity outside.
 If you add too much, your rolls will be dry.

 How do you keep bread rolls warm?